 I must say that the xiao long bao at 7-11 is quite good.
 It is tasty and satisfying.

 When you purchase the xiao long bao at 7-11, you can use their microwave to heat the soup dumplings.
 On the package, it has microwave instructions, so you know exactly how long it takes to warm up the soup dumplings.

 While I was in Alishan, I bought the soup dumplings, and the cashier microwaved it for me.
 And he even had a piece of cardboard paper cut to the exact size of the package and used it as a tray for the steaming hot dumplings.
 I’m just blown away at how detailed 7-11 is.
 How thoughtful, right?

 Onigiri (Japanese rice ball) is a favourite item on the shelves of 7-11 in Taiwan and Japan.
 It is really in the shape of a triangle.
 Maybe it should be called Japanese triangle rice.
 Ha!

 Each onigiri has the perfect amount of rice, a sheet of crispy seaweed and different ingredients.
-In Taiwan, it has unique ingredients like pork floss, braised pork, shrimp, and various types of fish.
+The onigiri in Taiwan has unique ingredients like pork floss, braised pork, shrimp, and various types of fish.
 Each one costs NT$30+.